unoszte0291/starbucks_capstione_challenge/README.md

 <br>
 <br>
 I had a great experience by this project for learning data science.<br>
-I appreciate Udacity and Starbuck for the project.
+I appreciate Udacity and Starbucks for the project.
 Thank you very much.<br>